AdarBahar/sync-stem-player/README.md

 # 🎛️ Synchronized Stem Player

-A standalone web-based audio player for synchronized playback of multiple audio stems (vocals, drums, bass, other instruments).
+A modern web-based audio player built with React and TypeScript for synchronized playback of multiple audio stems (vocals, drums, bass, other instruments).
 Perfect for musicians, producers, and audio engineers who need precise control over individual audio tracks.

+## 🚀 New React Version

+This project has been upgraded to use modern web technologies:
+- **React 18** with TypeScript for robust component architecture
+- **Vite** for fast development and optimized builds
+- **Tailwind CSS** for modern, responsive styling
+- **Advanced Audio Engine** with Web Audio API integration
+- **Professional UI** with smooth animations and intuitive controls

 ## ✨ Features